isomerpages/moe-sst/_applied-subjects/Computing.md

 Students who learn computing can apply the thinking skills across the curriculum and begin to see a relationship between subjects as well as real-life applications beyond the classroom.
 For example, they may use their skills to figure out the rules for binomial expressions, map the entire human DNA experience or analyse a poem in the study of metre and rhythm, tone and diction.

 Computing+ is an applied subject taken in the upper secondary.
 Students from SST are further challenged beyond the O-Level Computing curriculum through additional (+) modules.

-Learn more about Computing+ through our e-publications [here](https://www.sst.edu.sg/our-school/publications/).